 Te Anau is home to a surprising number of excellent restaurants, cafes and eateries.
 You really can’t go wrong in town, but these are our pick of the bunch…

-- Bao Now – This Asian fusion food truck delivers big on flavour.
+- Ditto – This Asian fusion restaurant delivers big on flavour.
 We stopped by for dinner whilst we were in town and were suitably impressed!
+FYI: They used to be called Bao Now and served from a food truck.

 - Miles Better Pies – If you’re travelling in New Zealand you have to try a good ol’ Kiwi pie (made by Kiwis, not from kiwis) and few places do it better.
 From classic flavour combos to distinctly kiwi ones (lamb and mint, anyone?), this is the perfect place to swing by on your way to the lake.